TUITION PAYMENT & FINANCIAL AID

 Payment by Credit Card

-MasterCard, American Express and Discover Card may be used to pay tuition and fees online.
-A service fee of 2.5% of the amount paid will be assessed to your credit card for this convenience.
+MasterCard, American Express, Visa and Discover Card may be used to pay tuition and fees online.
+A nonrefundable 2.5 percent service fee of the total amount paid is assessed by the credit card company.
 In-person credit card payments are no longer accepted by the Cashier’s Offices at Rutgers University.

 Payment Instructions (Credit Card/Electronic Check)

 Monday-Friday, 6:30am – 10:45pm & 11:15pm – midnight

 Saturday, 8:00am – 2:00pm